ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-1% Allicin vs standardized_extract: which is better?
+1% Allicin vs standardized_extract: which is right for you?

 1% Allicin